Despite the push toward environmental awareness, we are

 - Give Away / Recycle / Throw Out Deteriorated Whatevers.
 Take a thorough look at your shop inventory.
 How many items have lain around for years that never get used for one reason or another?
 If they can't be put to use because they have deteriorated too much, can't be stripped for parts, nor placed into storage elsewhere, consider throwing them out.
 Better yet, give them away to someone starting out.
 That person can put more labour into them than it's worth to you because, while he or she cannot afford to buy those items, he or she may well have the time to fix them.

 Otherwise, recycle what you can before throwing out the rest.
 Remember that metals can bring in money.
 For one trip to the scrap yard, recovered metal salvaged from around our shop was cashed in and garnered just under $80 in scrap value.
-The bulk was steel, but there were copper and aluminum too. $80 was almost a tank of fuel for the company cargo van.
+The bulk was steel, but there were copper and aluminum too. $80 was half a tank of fuel for the company cargo van.
 Some metals, such as copper, command amazingly high prices on the salvage market.
-Take the time to strip the metals of fabric, plastics or other.
-Clean metal nets much higher prices from scrap dealers.
+Take the time to strip the metals of fabric, plastics or other because clean metal nets much higher prices from scrap dealers.

 Not sure that you want to get rid of an item or three?
 It's best to hang on to these if you have the space.
 At the next shop inventory point, consider them again.
 Few feelings are worse than down the road regretting having gotten rid of something you once possessed.
 Don't end up singing an "I used to own one of those" lament; keep these items, but store them out of the way.
 This latter point is discussed next.